sntioudis/papreca/documentation/examples.md

 \section solvents Organic solvents

-The TCP and Toluenene subdirectory in the Examples folder contains the input files for 1) a system comprising solely tri-m-cresyl molecules, and 2) a system of tri-m-cresyl molecules in a toluene solvent.
+The TCP and Toluenene subdirectory in the Examples folder contains the input files for 1) a system comprising solely tri-m-cresyl phosphate (mmm-TCP) molecules, and 2) a system of mmm-TCP molecules in a toluene solvent.
 Both examples are hybrid kMC/MD runs and include a set of (dummy) bond-formation and bond-breaking events.
 These examples showcase the capabilities of %PAPRECA when it comes to capturing solvent/solute interactions.
 Furthermore, the examples allow for performance comparisons between solvated and unsolvated systems.

 \image html ./images/solvents.png width=60%